Indian shares erase gains on fears over oil prices, dollar; inflation data eyed

 Financial stocks received a boost from the Reserve Bank of India's decision to allow reverse mergers of banks older than five years with their holding companies.

-Equitas Holdings Ltd surged 20% after it started steps to merge with its unit Equitas Small Finance Bank .
-Ujjivan Small Finance Bank rose as much as 10.8% on its move to combine with holding company Ujjivan Financial Services Ltd.
+Equitas Holdings Ltd (EQHL.NS) surged 20% after it started steps to merge with its unit Equitas Small Finance Bank (EQUI.NS).
+Ujjivan Small Finance Bank (UJJI.NS) rose as much as 10.8% on its move to combine with holding company Ujjivan Financial Services Ltd (UJVF.NS).

-The wider Nifty Bank index, which had earlier risen up to 0.92%, shed some gains to end 0.36% higher.
+The wider Nifty Bank index (.NSEBANK), which had earlier risen up to 0.92%, shed some gains to end 0.36% higher.

 Our Standards: The Thomson Reuters Trust Principles.